magento/devdocs/src/release/index.md

 <sup>1</sup> There is no full patch release in October 2022.

 {:.bs-callout-info}
 We have introduced a [new policy](https://magento.com/updated-lifecycle-policy-magento-releases) that applies to a previous, supported release line.
+To learn more about the new strategy behind our 2022 release calendar and lifecycle policy, visit our blog.

 ## Early access